Sugar and sugar syrup

 4. Gradually add a second cup of caster sugar into the saucepan stirring as the sugar is added.

 5. Heating helps the sugar to dissolve in the water but also has the negative effect of changing the sugar's physical properties.
 So do not let the water even come close to boiling and only gently heat for as long as it takes to dissolve the sugar.
-(The temperature should be low enough to be able to tough the sides of the pan.)
+(The temperature should be low enough to be able to touch the sides of the pan.)

 6. Cover and allow syrup to cool.
 You will end up with a thick straw yellow syrup with a white foamy head.
 It helps if you cover and leave this to stand for at least 24 hours.